Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, encompassing issues such as child custody, visitation rights, divorce disagreements, and property division, are often emotionally charged and complex.
 Traditional court proceedings, while authoritative, can be lengthy, costly, and adversarial, sometimes escalating conflicts and damaging relationships.
-In Shingletown, California 96088—a community with a population of approximately 4,703 residents—the need for effective, accessible dispute resolution methods has gained recognition.
-Family dispute arbitration emerges as a practical alternative to litigation, offering a confidential and often more cooperative process to resolve conflicts amicably.
+In Shingletown, California 96088—a community with a population of approximately 4,703 residents—the need for effective, accessible dispute resolution methods has gained recognition. family dispute arbitration emerges as a practical alternative to litigation, offering a confidential and often more cooperative process to resolve conflicts amicably.

 Legal Framework Governing Arbitration in California